hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 C. The competition and collaboration between tech companies
 D. The evolution and challenges of programming languages

 \center{## A}

 \center{### Unified Extensible Firmware Interface/Secure Boot}

 Secure Boot is a security feature found in the UEFI standard, designed to add a layer of protection to the pre-boot process: by maintaining a cryptographically signed list of binaries authorized or forbidden to run at boot, it helps in improving the confidence that the machine core boot components (boot manager, kernel, initramfs) have not been tampered with.

-As such it can be seen as a continuation or complement to the efforts in securing one's computing environment, reducing the attack surface that other software security solutions such as system encryption cannot easily cover, while being totally distinct and not dependent on them.
+As such it can be seen as a continuation or complement to the efforts in securing one’s computing environment, reducing the attack surface that other software security solutions such as system encryption cannot easily cover, while being totally distinct and not dependent on them.
 Secure Boot just stands on its own as a component of current security practices, with its own set of pros and cons.

 ## Before Booting the OS